andrewratliff/andrewratliff.github.io/_posts/2020-07-09-i-am-malala.md

 Malala Yousafzai becomes an outspoken activist for girls’ education around the age of eleven, when the Taliban arrives in the Swat Valley of Pakistan.
 The Taliban bombs a number of girls’ schools, and towards the end of 2008, announces that all girls’ schools must close.
 Malala gives television and radio interviews, writes a blog for the BBC, and allows New York Times journalist, Adam Ellick, to film her for a [documentary](#video).
 In 2012, fifteen-year-old Malala is on her way home from school, when a Taliban gunman shoots her in the head.
 Malala survives the attack, and continues to advocate for girls’ education.
 In 2014, she becomes the youngest recipient of the Nobel Peace Prize.

 With the help of journalist and author, Christina Lamb, Malala publishes her 2013 autobiography, _I Am Malala: The Girl Who Stood Up for Education and was Shot by the Taliban_.
-Malala’s book reveals the discrimination that women in her community endure, regardless of the Taliban.
-Her book also illustrates the mistreatment of poor people and people with dark skin.
-Discrimination based on gender, class, and skin color is evident across the generations.
+Malala’s book reveals the discrimination that women, poor people, and people with dark skin endure in her community across the generations.

 # Gender